FY2019

 reporter

-Takeshi Makino (Teacher, Fukui Prefectural Tsuruga High School)
+Mr. Takeshi Makino (Teacher, Tsuruga High School, Fukui Prefecture)

 reporter

-Yumiko Imai (Associate Professor, Department of English Language and Literature, Faculty of Representation and Culture, Doshisha Women's University)
+Yumiko Imai (Associate Professor, Department of English Language and Literature, Faculty of Representational Culture, Doshisha Women’s University)

-Mr. Goki Fujita (Supervisor, High School Education Division, Kyoto Prefectural Board of Education)
+Mr. Itsuki Fujita (Supervisor, High School Education Division, Kyoto Prefectural Board of Education)

-The English proficiency required to be developed in the new Course of Study is not limited to superficial understanding of English, but is also a higher-order ability to think, judge, and express appropriate language materials according to the purpose, situation, and situation in dialogue with diverse people.
-In this subcommittee, while exploring specific methods to cultivate deep thinking and rich expressive abilities, we will think about methods for fostering higher-order abilities and exchange opinions with participants.
+The English proficiency required by the new course of study is not limited to a superficial understanding of English, but is a higher-order ability to think, judge, and express appropriate language materials according to the purpose, situation, and situation in dialogue with a diverse range of people.
+In this subcommittee, we will explore specific methods for fostering deep thinking and rich expressive skills, think about how to develop higher-order abilities, and exchange opinions with participants.

 The 3rd Admissions Specialist Skill Development Workshop (Kyoto)

-Yosuke Tachiwaki (Associate Professor, Admission Center, Kyushu University)
+Yosuke Tatewaki (Associate Professor, Admission Center, Kyushu University)

-Takuya Kimura (Associate Professor, Department of Education, Faculty of Human-Environment Studies, Kyushu University)
+Takuya Kimura (Associate Professor, Department of Education, Faculty of Human and Environmental Studies, Kyushu University)

-Yowako Yamamoto (Associate Professor, Faculty of Industrial Sciences, Kyoto Institute of Technology)
+Ms. Iwako Yamamoto (Associate Professor, Faculty of Crafts and Sciences, Kyoto Institute of Technology)

-This subcommittee has been established since 2017 and will continue to hold training sessions aimed at developing highly specialized human resources in the field of high school-university connections, including university faculty and staff in charge of entrance examinations who wish to acquire specialized knowledge in entrance examinations.
-This time, we will focus on "Status of Recommendation and AO Entrance Examinations" and "Risk Management of Entrance Examinations".
-This subcommittee will be held jointly with the Center for the Development of Education for the Next Generation University, Kyushu University.
+This subcommittee has been established since 2017 and will continue to hold training sessions for those who want to acquire specialized knowledge of entrance examinations, including university faculty and staff in charge of entrance examinations, with the aim of developing highly specialized human resources in the area of high school-university connections.
+In this article, we will focus on “Status of Recommendation and AO Entrance Examinations” and “Risk Management of Entrance Examinations”.
+This subcommittee will be jointly held with the Center for Educational Development at Kyushu University Next Generation University.

 2019 High School and University Collaboration Future Session Public Review Meeting